egandavidpatrick-del/project-navigator/README.md

 ## Architecture
 The system includes dual-mode Enola backend servers:
-- Enola Client (visible) — user-facing instance for monitoring, automated record unlocking, and system logging
+- Enola Client (visible) — asynchronous user-facing instance for monitoring, automated record unlocking, and system logging
-- Enola Service (hidden) — background server responsible for automated record unlocking and system logging
+- Enola Service (hidden) — asynchronous background server responsible for automated record unlocking and system logging

 Both Enola Client and Enola Service are packaged and deployed within a single executable, with a dedicated installer handling setup and configuration.